aslag/docker_seq/README.md

 Note the use of the '-p' switch.
 This forwards the host's port before the colon (3322 in one case) to the port 22 inside the container.

+Note also that if you haven't set up keys (the optional steps), you'll need to use the root password to login as root over SSH.
+The root password is 'testo'.

 #### Workstation SSHFS Setup and Mount

     cd ~/projects && git clone https://github.com/aslag/seq_http.git